inivekin/abosa/abosa.typ

 rampant shrewdness o racous breaths, sets like suns nau, less oppressive, lurking down in vacuous depths.
-I'd tried hard wi kernel o code, in each part you were embedded, may not prompt recursive download, but at least am clear-heided.
 Nae din in brooding, silent reign, my bones repose unner my skin, nae more enduring absent pain,